 (DAN rubs his fingers through her hair, then KATHRYN steps back.
-DAN backs away.
-Enter LI, who accidentally bumps into DAN.
-DAN turns and grabs LI.)
+DAN steps away.
+Paralysis, then, Enter LI.
+She accidentally bumps into DAN.
+DAN promptly turns and grabs LI, enjoying himself, eager for a diversion from his unmasked feelings.)

 There you are, Spy!
 You're coming with me.
-Mate Proompt's been looking for you.
+Oh, I really do think Mate Proompt is gonna throw your scrawny ass off this ship.

-(LI doesn't seem to mind, perhaps even content to go.
+(LI doesn't seem to mind, perhaps content to go.
 DAN carries LI off and they exit.
 KATHRYN brushes the white powder to the sides of her face.
 She has a moment of clarity)